LightningKitty/GettingCleaningDataCourseProject/Codebook.md

 of the subject's body (Body) or gravity (Gravity).

-* The variables measure either direction (ending in X, Y or Z to signify a measurement along that axis) or of magnitude (Mag).
+* The variables measure either direction (ending in X, Y or Z to signify a measurement along that axis) or magnitude (Mag).

 * Some variables measure a derivation over time (Jerk).

-* The data set retains the convention of prefixing time variables with 't' and frequency variables with 'f'.
+* The data set retains the convention of prefixing time domain variables with 't' and frequency domain variables with 'f'.
+Time domain signals were captured at a constant rate of 50 Hz.
+A Fast Fourier Transform (FFT) was applied to some of these signals to generate the frequency domain variables.

 The mapping of the 66 old variable names to new variable names is: